SeyeAnalytics/NorthWInd-DataBase/README.md

 #### Introduction

 The Northwind Database is for a business entity that deals with edible goods.
 Download the DB and restore it to your Postgres software.

 You will find the DB and the schema diagram in the assessment folder on the drive.
 Using the Northwind Database and schema diagram,

-you have been given the responsibility to retrieve the following outputs from the DB.
+you have been given the responsibility to retrieve the following outputs from the database:

-#### Business Task
+### Business Task

-1. The company wants to reward its Sales Representatives staff only.

-For this to happen, we would need to know the staff name,
+1. The company wants to reward its **Sales Representative staff only.** For this to happen, we would need to know the staff name, the

-the total amount of money the staff has handled during a customer

-transaction and the department this staff belongs to.

-(Remember, we want just the sales Rep staff).
+total amount of money the staff has handled during a customer transaction and the department this staff belongs to.
+(Remember, we want

-Please, help the Finance department to generate a summary table

-that shows the full name (last + first name combined),
+just the sales Rep staff).
+Please help the Finance department generate a summary table that shows the full name (last + first name

-the total amount of transaction, and the title of these employees.

-Put this output in a view.
+combined), the total amount of transactions, and the title of these employees. **Put this output in view.**

-2. The board of directors is interested in seeing the volume of transactions

-this business has made.
-Your mission: In the operation year, give a breakdown
+2. The board of directors is interested in seeing the volume of transactions this business has made.
+Your mission: In the operation

-of the total number of orders by year and by month.
+year, **give a breakdown of the total number of orders by year and by month.**

 3. The company is doing well in terms of revenue.

-The directors are planning to expand their customer base in some countries.
+The directors are planning to expand their customer base in some countries. **Generate

-Generate a ranked table from the customer's table that displays the customer ID,

-company name, city, country, total quantity, and the ranked value.
+a ranked table from the customer's table that displays the customer ID, company name, city, country, total quantity, and ranked

-This rank table should be partitioned by country.
+value.** This rank table should be partitioned by country.

 4. There have been some concerns with some of our suppliers.
 The management would like to know the MVP (most valuable player)

-suppliers and the ones that can be replaced.

-Return a table that shows the name of the company,
+suppliers and the ones that can be replaced.  **Return a table that shows the name of the company, the contact’s name, and the average

-the contact’s name and the average quantity these companies have done for the company.
+quantity these companies have done for the company.**